pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/console.md

 ---
-title: Pulumi Console
+title: Pulumi Service
 menu:
     userguides:
         parent: self_hosted
         identifier: self_hosted_console_service
         weight: 2
-meta_desc: Pulumi Console is one of the components required for self-hosting Pulumi.
+meta_desc: Pulumi Service is one of the components required for self-hosting Pulumi.
 Self-hosting is available as part of the Enterprise Edition.
 ---

 {{% notes type="info" %}}